 - talking about Peacemakers in history

-- teaching to forgive ourselves and others
+- teaching us to forgive ourselves and others

-- encourage learning from mistakes and accepting them as stepping-stones that help us grow
+- encourage learning from mistakes and accepting them as stepping stones that help us grow

 - using the peace corner as a place to resolve conflicts and talk about feelings

-I would like to explain how we use our Peace Corner to work on conflict resolutions and establish peaceful atmosphere.
-The peace corner (or the peace table for some) is a part of Montessori classroom where children come to resolve their conflicts and issues that arise among peers.
-It’s a place where they can invite their friend to join them taking turns talking about their feelings and solve a problem.
+I would like to explain how we use our Peace Corner to work on conflict resolutions and establish a peaceful atmosphere.
+The peace corner (or the peace table for some) is a part of the Montessori classroom where children come to resolve their conflicts and issues that arise among peers.
+It’s a place where they can invite their friend to join them taking turns talking about their feelings and solving a problem.

-In our homeschool we adopted traditions and set activities to suit our life style and to celebrate our family Christian values.
-We incorporated different items as a part of conflict resolution and problem solving.
-It’s a special place to learn about peace and unity.
-Our Peace Corner includes:
+In our homeschool, we adopted traditions and set activities to suit our lifestyle and to celebrate our Christian family values.
+We incorporated different items as a part of conflict resolution and problem-solving.
+It’s a unique place to learn about peace and unity.